 Another variation of the ever-popular Chelsea boot, Jodhpur boots are ankle boots that were originally designed for horseback riding.
-They feature a rounded toe, very low heel, and straps that usually wrap around the entire ankle.
+They feature a rounded toe, low heel, and a strap that usually wraps around the entire ankle.

 Fun fact: Jodhpur boots originated in India, and are named after the town where local polo riders popularized them.
 Beckett Simonon makes an absolutely gorgeous pair of Jodhpur boots with clean lines and ultra-soft leather.

 Perhaps the broadest of all men’s boot categories, the many stylistic variations of hiking boots could likely fill an article of their own.